TaigaM123/.svg-Files-for-FRC-Control-System/README.md

 # .svg-Files-for-FRC-Control-System
 Components for the FIRST Robotics Competition, in .svg format.
 Use these to make wiring diagrams.

+Many files (all modified or added parts in commit #30) are taken from https://github.com/AronRubin/FRCFritzingParts.
+Thank you AronRubin!

 ## How to convert .step files to .svg files
+For files not from AronRubin, I used the following process.
-I'm sure there's a *much* simple and easier way to do this, but here's how I did it.
+I'm sure there's a *much* simpler and easier way to do this, but here's how I did it.
 (Kubuntu 22.04, FreeCAD 0.20.0, Inkscape 1.1.2)

 Required apps:
 * An Onshape account - Semi-optional, although it does make life easier